 Hotels and other accommodations are as different as the many family and business travelers they accommodate.
 The industry includes all types of lodging, from luxurious five-star hotels to youth hostels and RV (recreational vehicle) parks.
 While many provide simply a place to spend the night, others cater to longer stays by providing food service, recreational activities, and meeting rooms.
-In 2011, 52,214 properties with 15 rooms or greater including 4,874,837 guestrooms provided accommodations to suit many different needs and budgets (www.ahla.com).
+In 2013, 52,529 properties with 4,900,642 guestrooms provided accommodations to suit many different needs and budgets (www.ahla.com).
 On this page you will find information regarding hotel/lodging management.
 Please note that there are many other areas available for those seeking professional careers in hospitality management.
 These include, but are not limited to, managerial roles in any of the following hospitality industry segments: meetings & event planning, cruise lines, theme parks, country clubs, restaurants, destination marketing organizations, incentive travel, travel agencies, casinos, airlines, rail travel, motorcoach transportation, tour operators, and commercial recreation.

 Hotel managers and many department supervisors may work regularly assigned schedules, but they also routinely work longer hours than scheduled, especially during peak travel times or when multiple events are scheduled.
 Also, they may be called in to work on short notice in the event of an emergency or to cover a position.

 Education and Training